You Don't Love Me Yet: Reception and analysis

 You Don't Love Me Yet received mixed reviews.
-In his promotional appearance at Google, Lethem attributed this reaction to the novel's intentionally silly and light tone.
-He claimed that the novel was supposed to follow the form of a romantic comedy and was his most "funny" and "sexy" book.
+In a promotional appearance at Google, Lethem attributed this reaction to the novel's intentionally silly and light tone.
+He said that the novel was supposed to follow the form of a romantic comedy and was his most "funny" and "sexy" book.
 He argued that the novel's central theme was the mystery of artistic influence, borrowing and collaboration, the individual artist's murky relationship to the world around him.
 He thought that this theme could best be explored in the context of a rock band, since band members are often much greater artists collectively than they are as individuals in a way that is difficult to explain clearly.
 He also noted that musicians often borrow banal pieces of popular culture and give them new and exciting meanings.

-The novel was noted for incorporating the real-life "Happy Foot/Sad Foot Sign" in Silver Lake, Los Angeles into its plot.
+The novel was noted for incorporating the real-life Happy Foot/Sad Foot sign in Silver Lake, Los Angeles into its plot.
 This was a rotating sign for a foot clinic that showed a foot with a happy face on one side and a sad face on the other.
 Like Lucinda in the book, some locals would use the sign as an omen of good or bad luck based on which side they saw first, until the sign was taken down in 2019.